-PAC CKING LIST: Essential Items t-shirts or blouses socks (worn all the time) sunscreen shorts, jeans, long pants J a hat flashlight and extra batteries warm sweatshirt or sweater WARM sleeping bag w/ warm blanl ket NO SLUMBER BAGS J warm jacket If your group would like to p will need: plastic plate, bowl, o kit) dunk bag (nylon mesh bag sterilized and then hung to dry cup a and silverware (or mess rain gear (poncho or coat) ] bathing suit sturdy shoes, sneakers, boots underwear] laundry bag toiletries towels and washcloths canteen or water bottle pajamas insect repellent small backpack /nap sack OP1 TIONAL ITEMS LIST: pillow camera and film (no digital) compass sunglasses stationery and stamps stuffed animal books WHAT NOT TO PACK Safety at camp continues to be our number one priority.
-To avoid temporary confiscation of undesirables.

-we ask that parents please examine your child's belongings prior to her arrival at camp.
-We thank you for

-Fruity-smelling deodorant or toothpaste

-Body sprays or perfumes & aerosol containers of any kind
+PAC CKING LIST: Essential Items t-shirts or blouses socks (worn all the time) sunscreen shorts, jeans, long pants a hat flashlight and extra batteries warm sweatshirt or sweater WARM sleeping bag w/ warm b lanl ket NO SLUMBER BAGS warm jacket If your group would like to participate in a cookout, you will need: plastic plate, bowl, cup and silverware (or mess kit) dunk bag (nylon mesh bag used to hold dishes to be sterilized and then hung to dry) rain gear (poncho or coat) bathing suit laundry bag sturdy shoes, sneakers, boots toiletries underwear towels and washcloths canteen or water bottle pajamas insect repellent small backpack /nap sack OP1 TIONAL ITEMS LIST: pillow camera and film (no digital) compass sunglasses stationery and stamps stuffed animal books WHAT NOT TO PACK Safety at camp continues to be our number one priority.
+To avoid temporary confiscation of undesirables, we ask that parents please examine your child's belongings prior to her arrival at camp.
+We thank you for your assistance and understanding.
+Candy, gum, food and snacks of any kind Fruity-smelling deodorant or toothpaste Body sprays or perfumes & aerosol containers of any kind Valuable jewelry MP3 players/iPods/iPads Cell phones and digital cameras Pocket knives or weapons of any kind Permanent markers

-Valuable jewelry

-MP3 players/iPods/iPads

-Cell phones and digital cameras

-Pocket knives or weapons of any kind

-Permanent markers